sol-sk/GIT_Obsidian/W2024/W2024T1/CPSC 430/CPSC 430 Essay 9 Outline.md

 Social contract theory;

 Like individuals, national governments are bound to each other by a social contract.
-One component of this contract is the right to for a government to autonomously rule its country International organizations like the UN exist to uphold these obligations, and violating them can lead to conflict and incur international punishment.
+One component of this contract is the right to for a government to autonomously rule its country.
+International organizations like the UN exist to uphold these obligations, and violating them can lead to conflict and incur international punishment.
 Interfering in another country's election is a violation of this contract, endangering the people of both countries.